python-happybase/happybase/doc/index.rst

 .. note::

-   **Do you enjoy HappyBase?** Please consider making a small donation__ to let me know you appreciate my work.
+   **Do you enjoy HappyBase?** Great!
+You should know that I don't use HappyBase myself anymore, but still maintain it because it's quite popular.
+Please consider making a small donation__ to let me know you appreciate my work.
    Thanks!

    __ https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZJ9U8DNN6KZ9Q